PaulBallestra/sheperd-extension/README.md

 > **Finally, a tab manager that actually understands your chaos.** 🌪️

-**Shepherd** is an intelligent Chrome extension that automatically categorizes and manages your browser tabs with smart AI-like categorization, bulk actions, and "tab shame" metrics.
+**Sheperd** is an intelligent Chrome extension that automatically categorizes and manages your browser tabs with smart AI-like categorization, bulk actions, and "tab shame" metrics.
 Say goodbye to the endless horizontal scroll of doom!

 ---